naoufalcb/Image-Processing-and-Computer-Vision/README.md

      - Access and change pixel values to manipulate the image.
      - Convert image color spaces (e.g., BGR to RGB).

+3. **CNN-Based Approach for Traffic Sign Recognition**
+   - File: `CNN_based_Approach_for_Traffic_Sign_Recognition.ipynb`
+   - **What it does:** Implements a Convolutional Neural Network (CNN) for classifying traffic signs from an image dataset.
+   - **Key Steps:**
+     - Preprocess and augment the dataset of traffic sign images.
+     - Train a CNN model for traffic sign classification.
+     - Evaluate the model's performance on test data.

+4. **HOG & SVM-Based Approach for Traffic Sign Recognition**
+   - File: `HOG_&_SVM_based_Approach_for_Traffic_Sign_Recognition.ipynb`
+   - **What it does:** Combines HOG features with a Support Vector Machine (SVM) classifier to recognize traffic signs.
+   - **Key Steps:**
+     - Extract HOG features from traffic sign images.
+     - Train an SVM classifier on the extracted features.
+     - Test the model and evaluate its accuracy.

+5. **Pedestrian Recognition System**
+   - File: `Pedestrian_Recognition_System.ipynb`
+   - **What it does:** Develops a system to recognize pedestrians in images using image processing techniques and machine learning.
+   - **Key Steps:**
+     - Preprocess pedestrian images for consistent input size.
+     - Extract relevant features and train a recognition model.
+     - Evaluate the system's performance in detecting pedestrians.

 ## Techniques Covered
 1. **Histogram of Oriented Gradients (HOG):**
    Extracts key image features by analyzing gradients and their orientation.